deconz-community/deconz-docker/README.md

 ## Notes on migration

-This container works as a drop-in replacement for `marthoc/deconz`, with one exception:
-- deCONZ no longer runs as root.
-The container path for the deCONZ files was changed from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+This image is replacing the `marthoc/deconz` image.

-For migrating to the new container, follow these steps:
+If you are migrating an existing `marthoc/deconz` install to `deconzcommunity/deconz`, you MUST modify your configuration a bit. _Carefully_ follow these steps:

-- Change image from `marthoc/deconz` to `deconzcommunity/deconz`.
+1. Change the image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
-- Change the container mount point for deCONZ files from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+2. Change the container mount point for your existing deCONZ volume from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

 Pull the new image and start up.